linquynus/TFregulomeR-dev/inst/update_notes/compendium_update.md

 ## Current TFBSs in TFregulomeR compendium v2.0.0
 What's new in the version v2.0.0 - 5 March 2019:

-1) 865 PWMs in mouse were added (For Canada server; for Singpaore server coming soon).
+1) 865 PWMs in mouse were added (For Canada server; for Singapore server coming soon).

 ## Previous TFregulomeR data compendium